Skip to main content

 Not everything you bring to Canada qualifies for the settler's effects duty-free exemption.
 The core requirement under Customs Tariff item 9807.00.00 is that the goods must have been owned, possessed, and used by you abroad before you moved to Canada.

-- Household furniture and appliances owned and used abroad
+• Household furniture and appliances owned and used abroad

-- Personal clothing and accessories
+• Personal clothing and accessories

-- Electronics you owned and used (laptops, cameras, phones)
+• Electronics you owned and used (laptops, cameras, phones)

-- Books, tools, hobby equipment
+• Books, tools, hobby equipment

-- Musical instruments you owned and used
+• Musical instruments you owned and used

-- Alcohol above personal exemption limits
+• Alcohol above the personal exemption limits

-- Tobacco above personal exemption limits
+• Tobacco above the personal exemption limits

 📊 Want a detailed breakdown?

-Get a detailed breakdown showing how Canadian immigration law relates to your circumstances — with relevant IRPA sections, complexity overview, and next steps reference.
+Get a detailed breakdown showing how Canadian immigration law relates to your circumstances, with relevant IRPA sections, complexity overview, and next steps reference.

-View Deep Dives → From $49.99How to Fill Out the BSF186
+View Deep Dives → From $49.99

 The BSF186 has a structured format.
 Here is a section-by-section overview of what to include:

-- 1Personal Information: Your full name, date of birth, current address abroad, and future Canadian address (if known).
+Personal Information: Your full name, date of birth, current address abroad, and future Canadian address (if known).
 If you do not yet have a Canadian address, write the address of where you will initially stay.

-- 2Date of Arrival: The date you are crossing the border to establish residency.
+Date of Arrival: The date you are crossing the border to establish residency.
 This starts your one-year import window.

-- 3List A — Goods With You Now: Describe all items accompanying you.
-Use categories for ordinary household goods (e.g., "kitchen items — $500," "clothing — $2,000").
+List A: Goods With You Now: Describe all items accompanying you.
+Use categories for ordinary household goods (e.g., "kitchen items, $500," "clothing, $2,000").
 List high-value items individually with serial numbers and estimated values in CAD.

-- 4List B — Goods to Follow: List everything you intend to import later.
-Be as comprehensive as possible — include furniture, appliances, additional electronics, tools, and any vehicles.
+List B: Goods to Follow: List everything you intend to import later.
+Be as comprehensive as possible, include furniture, appliances, additional electronics, tools, and any vehicles.
 Values in CAD.
-You cannot add items to this list after your entry.
+Items not declared at your first entry generally cannot be claimed duty-free later, so list everything now even if you are unsure of exact dates.

-- 5Vehicles: List separately with VIN, year, make, model, country of registration, date of purchase, and current value.
-Attach proof of ownership (title or registration) showing you have owned it for 6+ months.
+Vehicles: List separately with VIN, year, make, model, country of registration, date of purchase, and current value.
+Bring proof of ownership (title or registration) plus proof it was licensed and insured to you abroad.
+Former residents (9805.00.00) should also be able to show six months of ownership and use; first-time settlers do not have that six-month rule.

-- 6Signature: Sign and date the form.
+Signature: Sign and date the form.
 By signing, you are certifying the accuracy of the information and your eligibility as a settler.

-Bring multiple copies of the completed BSF186 to the border — the CBSA officer will stamp and retain one copy for their records, and you should keep a copy for your own records and to provide to your customs broker or moving company when your shipped goods arrive.
+Bring multiple copies of the completed BSF186 to the border, the CBSA officer will stamp and retain one copy for their records, and you should keep a copy for your own records and to provide to your customs broker or moving company when your shipped goods arrive.

 Consequences of Not Filing the BSF186

-The BSF186 is not just paperwork — it is the legal basis for your duty-free entitlement.
+The BSF186 is not just paperwork, it is the legal basis for your duty-free entitlement.
 If you do not file the BSF186 at your first port of entry, or if you fail to declare goods on it, the consequences are significant:

 Practical note: If you arrive at the border as a new PR and do not yet have a completed BSF186, CBSA officers can sometimes provide you with the form at the port of entry.
 However, it is far better to have it prepared in advance to ensure you have time to list everything accurately.